Kikkers/Factorio_Smart-Circuit-Systems/README.md

 + The switching behavior of the omni actuator and electric switch accept red and green wires, be sure to attach the wire to the yellow selection box that show inserter arrows.
 + The electric switch has two additional terminals on which you can connect wires (copper, red or green), through which you can control what signals or power is passed on.
 + The item sensor range has a 1 tile sensing radius, so it can detect items on adjacent belts.
 Concerning detecting inventories, only a select few types of inventories can be detected from, including basic chests (not smart or logistic chests), cargo wagons, locomotives and cars.
++ The pulse sensor is equivalent to the smart accumulator, but is limited to 1 charge unit, giving it a binary behavior.
+Large charge/discharge values makes it react almost instantly to changes in the connected network.

 Known issues:
 + Item Sensor is unable to just iterate over the number of inventories of an entity, which is the main reason the item sensor has a limited set of possible container types to scan from.
 + Smart Tank will, on death or being mined, fail to disconnect the circuit wire.
 Appears to be limited to visuals, rebuilding restores the connection without errors.

 Version history:

+0.3.4
++ Added the pulse sensor

 0.3.3
 + Fixed a bug in all sensors that failed to clear the network-visible items of the red or green circuit networks.
 Cause was the use of inventory.clear() which apparently doesn't clear the items of the connected network.